-One Easy Step to Paying It Forward and Helping Stop Prostate Cancer
+A Fun Way to Pay It Forward and Help Stop Prostate Cancer

 The Tour de USA Backstory

 As many of you know, on May 3, 2018, I will be a 15-year prostate cancer survivor.
 I was diagnosed at age 58 when all of my prostate cancer test indicators were in the “normal” range: PSA blood test at 3.4; negative physical exam; no particular symptoms other than an occasional nocturnal visit to the bathroom.

 In fact, though, I already had Stage II prostate cancer.
 My PSA (prostate-specific antigen) blood test results had been steadily rising over the preceding five years but I didn’t know to be watching it and I had gone through a series of family doctors and they hadn’t noticed the rise.
 The physical tests of my prostate were negative – doctors could not feel any abnormalities.
 It turns out this was the case because my tumors were located on the top of the prostate, just under the urethra, where they could not be felt during a physical exam.